GQ-code/Github-Workshops-FA-22-sec-4/README.md

   - CSS3
   - JavaScript

-You can also visit my [website](https://home.csulb.edu/~014794518/) for more information.
+You can click this link to visit my [resume website](https://home.csulb.edu/~014794518/).